jpdw/JIOT-Core/README.md

 JIOT Core

+An ESP8266/ESP32 library to provide common 'core' functionality in a single object, across the two architectures.
-Core ESP8266/ESP32 library to handle WiFi, WiFi setup, and MQTT
+Handles WiFi, WiFi setup, OTA updating, MQTT and a simple scheduler.

   Example file